russmckendrick/records/content/albums/the-big-lad-in-the-windmill-1593537/index.md

 ---
 title: "It Bites - The Big Lad In The Windmill"
-album_artist: "It Bites"
+artist: "It Bites"
-album_title: "The Big Lad In The Windmill"
+album_name: "The Big Lad In The Windmill"
 date: 2018-09-07
 release_id: "1593537"
 slug: "the-big-lad-in-the-windmill-1593537"
+hideSummary: true
 cover:
     image: "the-big-lad-in-the-windmill-1593537.jpg"
+    alt: "The Big Lad In The Windmill by It Bites"
+    caption: "The Big Lad In The Windmill by It Bites"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Pop Rock"]
 ---

 ## Tracklisting